Chaibot97/Mini_Dafny/vcgen/README.md

 Project1: Veriﬁcation Condition Generation
+===
 Author: Lizhou Cai, Junrui Liu

-===
+## Prerequisites
+* cabal v3.2.0.0
+* z3 v4.8.9

-## VCGen
+## Building
-To run the VCGen, installation of ___Haskell___ and ___z3___ are required.

-If both of them are installed, `cd` to `/vcgen` and run
+`cd` to `vcgen/` and run `make vcgen`.

+## Usage

+In directory `vcgen/`, run

-    ./vcgen.sh [path_to_imp]
+    ./vcgen.sh IMP_FILE

-will print out either
+This will print out either
-* “verified” if the imp program is valid
+* “Verified” if the IMP program is valid
 * “Not verified” if the program is invalid

-To avoid z3 to freeze, 3 secound timeout is set.
+To prevent z3 from freezing, a three-second timeout is set.

-We are currently using z3 version 4.8.9 and it has some bugs that cause the program to hang indefinitely for some test case (e.g. gcd.imp).
+We are currently using z3 version 4.8.9 and it has some bugs that cause the program to hang indefinitely for some test case (e.g. `gcd.imp`).
 However, the version of z3 used in <https://rise4fun.com/z3/> is working fine.

-In this case, by running
+In this case, run the program with option `-vc`:

-    ./vcgen.sh [path_to_imp] -v > output.smt2
+    ./vcgen.sh IMP_FILE -vc

-you will be able to get the intermidiate `not(WP)` in the _smt2_ format and copy and paste it into the oneline z3 solver to get the correct result. (unsat-> valid, sat ->invalid)
+This will print out the negation of the verification condition in the `SMT-LIB` (version 2) format.
+You can paste it into the online z3 solver to get the correct result (`unsat` -> valid, `sat` -> invalid).

 ---
 ## Benchmarking
-Benchmarks given by TA can be found at the directory `/Benchmarks`, while orginal benchmarks are in `/Benchmarks_ORI`.
+The official benchmarks can be found in `Benchmarks/`, while our original benchmarks are in `Benchmarks_ORI/`.

-Test files are divided into two subdirectories `/Benchmarks_ORI/valid` and `/Benchmarks_ORI/invalid` accroding to their validity.
+Test files are further partitioned into `valid` and `invalid` according to the program's validity.

 To run all the tests, simply run

     ./test.sh

+For every `.imp` test file, it will output
-* It wil output `ok` if its output is consistent with its the directory.
+* `ok` if the z3 output is consistent with expectation.
-* It wil output `failed` otherwise.
+* `failed / timeout` otherwise.

-(Test _gcd.imp_ will timeout because of  z3v4.8.9's bug, but all the other test will pass)
+(Test `gcd.imp` will timeout because of z3v4.8.9's bug, but all the other tests should pass.)